tuzhijun/adabin/README.md

 | ResNet-18 | 1/1 | 62.1% |
 | VGG-small | 1/1 | 92.3% |

--  Classification results on ImageNet-1k
+-  Classification results on ImageNet-1k (* means using the two-step training setting as ReActNet)

 | Model      | Bit-width (W/A) | Top-1.
 Acc | Top-5.
 Acc |
 | ---------- | --------------- | ---------- | ---------- |